Pedare Christian College: History

 The name "Pedare" originally came from a vineyard on Ladywood Road, Modbury Heights, owned by Leonard Tolley.
 It was formed from the names of his sons, Peter, David, and Reginald.
 The joint campus was originally going to be on this location but it was decided otherwise; this site became The Heights School.
 That location is now The Heights School.

 The founders decided to use the name "Pedare" to recognise the past pioneers.
-The names of the five communities, or houses, of the school also came from surrounding areas.
-Eldergreen, from Elder Green Farm, Brooklyn, from Brooklyn Villa Farm, Greenwith, from Greenwith Farm, Surrey, from Surrey Farm and Hillcott, from Hillcott Farm.
+The names of the six communities, or houses, of the school also came from surrounding areas.
+Eldergreen, from Elder Green Farm, Brooklyn, from Brooklyn Villa Farm, Greenwith, from Greenwith Farm, Surrey, from Surrey Farm, Petworth from Petworth Farm and Hillcott, from Hillcott Farm.
 The school is governed by a board comprising members from the Uniting and Anglican churches, as well as school staff.

 In 1984, Delfin Management Services were developing land in Golden Grove, along with Urban Land Trust.
 They came up with the idea to make a joint school, and contacted the Pedare foundation planning committee to see if they wanted to join this scheme, saying two of the joint schools would be a Catholic College, and a Government High School.
 Pedare agreed.
 Pedare Christian College had its first official school day in 1986.
 There were 900 students, spread through Years 7 and 8.
 By 1990 Pedare had enrolments in all Secondary School levels, Years 8 to 12.
 In 1991 the school board decided to form a Primary school, and located it at nearby Bicentennial Drive.

 In 2005, Years 6 and 7 were relocated to the Surrey Farm Campus, forming a middle school.
 The school conducts an International Baccalaureate program in these years.
 In 2019, as part of the school's 'One College, Once Campus' policy, the primary school was relocated to the Surrey Farm Campus, making the site an R-12 school.